NSW Ageing Strategy

 The NSW Government is committed to making sure older people in NSW experience the benefits of living longer and are able to participate and be included in social and economic life.

 We are delivering on this commitment through the NSW Ageing Strategy, which was released in July 2012 as a living document, to allow it to be renewed on a regular basis.
-Around 80 per cent of the Strategy’s initiatives are now completed, or on track for completion, and much has been achieved.
-This includes the highly successful Tech Savvy Seniors education program, establishing the state wide Elder Abuse Helpline and Resource Unit and our growing Liveable Communities Grants program.
+Much has been achieved under the Strategy, including the highly successful Tech Savvy Seniors education program, establishing the state wide Elder Abuse Helpline and Resource Unit and our growing Liveable Communities Grants program.

 Read the NSW Ageing Strategy: